Skip to main content

 results.append(result)

-# Step 3: Synthesize results
+# Step 3: Synthesize

-return synthesize(results)
+return synthesize_results(results)

 Pattern 3: Tree of Thoughts